Have you ever dreamed of getting your jungle kit on and going exploring to see what you’ll find?

-Is it a jungle or a rainforest?
-Well they are actually very similar, but rainforests have a thick canopy of tall trees that hardly let any light in, and a jungle is more bright and sunny, which makes it easier for plants to grow.
+Well, they are actually very similar, but rainforests have a thick canopy of tall trees that hardly let any light in, and a jungle is more bright and sunny, which makes it easier for plants to grow.

 The extra light in a jungle creates a thick carpet of plants and vegetation.
 It’s definitely not easy to make your way around here.

-Jungles are often on the edge of rainforests, so they’re pretty close to each other.
+They are often on the edge of rainforests, so they’re pretty close to each other.

-Jungles are mostly in warm places that have lots of rain, all the better for those plants to grow.
+They are mostly in warm places that have lots of rain, all the better for those plants to grow.

-- The forest floor is like one big moving mat of insects that are really good at eating up anything that falls or dies.
+The forest floor is like one big moving mat of insects that are really good at eating up anything that falls or dies.
 The ants alone weigh four times more than all the jungle mammals!
 No way!
 There is an average of 800 ants to every square meter.

 - Some of these creatures have even turned themselves into farmers.
 They create little gardens made of fungi.
 They look after them, prune them, fertilize them with their poop, yes gross but true, and they even clean them with bacteria to keep their nice neat gardens parasite free.
 How cool is that?

-- So, we’ve got heaps of ants but then there is another mysterious animal called the tapir that lives on the jungle floor.
-They kind of look like a mix between a pig and an anteater.
+So, we’ve got heaps of ants but then there is another mysterious animal called the tapir that lives on the jungle floor.
+They kind of looks like a mix between a pig and an anteater.
 However, these strange looking animals are the last survivors of a large family of mammals that have hardly changed over 20 million years.
 That’s amazing!

 Tapirs were once found on every continent but there are only four species left; there are three in Central and South America and one in southeast Asia.
 They are perfectly adapted to life in warm, wet forests and they clearly love it.
-Very little is known about the tapir; how their families work, where they sleep and even their strange birdlike whistles.
+Very little is known about the tapir; how their families work, where they sleep, and even their strange birdlike whistles.

-- Where does the word ‘jungle’ come from?
+Where does the word ‘jungle’ come from?
 Well, it comes from a Sanskrit word which means ‘uncultivated land’.
 Pretty accurate considering how thick it is in there!
 Sanskrit is an ancient language from India.

-- Ever heard of the saying ‘The Law of the Jungle’?
-It actually comes from Rudyard Kipling’s book called the Jungle Book, which was published way back in 1894!
+Ever heard of the saying ‘The Law of the Jungle’?
+It actually comes from Rudyard Kipling’s book called The Jungle Book, which was published way back in 1894!
 It’s still going strong today.

-- This is pretty weird if you think about it.
+This is pretty weird if you think about it.
 Lions are called ‘The King of the Jungle’ but they don’t live anywhere near the jungle.
 They live in areas of grassland and savannah, which is a grassy plain with few trees.

-- There are ropes in the Jungle and if you’ve seen Tarzan flying through the jungle, then he’s actually hanging on swing-like ropes called lianas.
+There are ropes in the Jungle and if you’ve seen Tarzan flying through the jungle, then he’s actually hanging on swing-like ropes called lianas.
 This is from the Latin word ‘ligare’ which means ‘to bind’.
 They snake their way up trees towards the light and then twist themselves around the top of the trees and bind the treetops together.
 They can live for hundreds of years and can be as long as 1.6km.
 It would be awesome to go swinging through the jungle on one of those.

-- So, do you feel jungle smart now?
-We hope you enjoyed our interesting facts about jungles!
+We hope you enjoyed our interesting facts